infinispan/infinispan-simple-tutorials/operator/README.md

 Installing the Infinispan Operator
 ----------------------------------

-* Install the Infinispan Operator from [OperatorHub.io](https://operatorhub.io/).
+Install the Infinispan Operator from [OperatorHub.io](https://operatorhub.io/).

-* Manually install the Infinispan Operator.
+Alternatively, you can build from source or use the public image to manually install the Infinispan Operator.
 See the [Infinispan Operator README](https://github.com/infinispan/infinispan-operator).

 Creating Infinispan Clusters
 ----------------------------